binaryphile/concorde/README.md

 ```

 Don't worry about the shpec syntax for the moment.
 It's just regular
-bash.
-Shpec tries to make itself look like ruby by providing ruby-like
+bash. shpec tries to make itself look like ruby by providing ruby-like
 function names as well as encouraging ruby-like indentation.
 However,
 bash doesn't care about the indentation.